Skufu/Clinical-AI-Assistant/README.md

 - Response is validated against `internal/analysis/schema/response.schema.json` before returning.
 - LLM guardrail: deterministic rules merged with a stubbed LLM confidence scorer; swap `callLLMStub` for a real LLM client (system prompt in `analysis.go`) if keys are available.
 - Wizard flow includes a doctor review/edit step and shows audit ID in the approval summary.
+- Audit logging persists to SQLite when available; if persistence fails, the API returns a validation error and the UI blocks approval.
+A lightweight `userId` from the intake form is stored with each audit row.
 - Docker: `docker build -t clinical-ai .` then `docker run -p 8080:8080 clinical-ai`.

 ## LLM integration (how to replace the stub)